99.25% NCLEX Pass Rate vs 88.8% National Average

 A nurse is working in the OR assisting on a case in which a client is having a tumor removed.
 Which principles should the nurse utilize that demonstrate proper handling of specimens removed during surgery?
 Select all that apply.

-The nurse is educating the family members of a client with brain damage about how it will effect the client.
-The nurse states the client will have vision and perception deficits.
+The nurse is educating the family members of a client who experienced brain damage.
+The nurse states the client will have hearing, memory, and language comprehension deficits.
 Which area of the brain has been affected?